-In order to achieve the breadth of knowledge advocated by the General Studies program, all students, regardless of major, need to take 30 credit hours of General Studies classes before they graduate.
-The 30 credit hours need to come from the designated categories and specified classes within the General Studies program.
-There are some classes that count in two categories.
-If a student enrolls in a course that counts in two categories, they will not meet the 30-hour requirement and will need to take some additional hours in some categories.
+In order to achieve the breadth of knowledge advocated by the General Studies program, all students, regardless of major, need to take 45 credit hours of General Studies classes before they graduate.
+The 45 credit hours need to come from the designated categories and specified classes within the General Studies program.
+There are minimum and maximum credit hours assigned to each category.
+If a student takes only the minimum number of hours specified in each category, he or she will not meet the 45 hour requirement and will need to take some additional hours in some categories.

-Students who wish to take more credits in a particular category can applythose extra credits to "general electives," however, not toward achieving the 30 credit hours in GeneralStudies.
+Students who wish to take more credits in a particular category than the maximum assigned can apply those extra credits to "general electives," however, not toward achieving the 45 credit hours in General Studies.
 This policy encourages students to select classes from a variety of academic fields.